4 Excellent Career Options to Pursue After Real Estate School

 - For a real estate agent, commission is generally the main source of income.
 Like agents, brokers also frequently earn most of their income from commissions on property sales.
 Agents and brokers often specialize in selling either residential or commercial properties.

-- In the U.S., about two million people hold an active real estate license, but only about half of them (just over one million in 2014) are members of the NAR.1 So it takes an extra step to go from licensed real estate agent to REALTOR®.
+- NAR says that about two million Americans hold an active real estate license, but only about 1.4 million of them are members of the organization.
+It takes an extra step to go from licensed real estate agent to realtor.
 School, however, is certainly a good way to begin the process.

 2. Real Estate Appraiser or Assessor